w-shackleton/cambridge-lookup-api/readme.md

 # Cambridge Lookup API

-A simple API for retrieving information about University of Cambridge Students.
+A simple API for retrieving information from lookup from outside CUDN.

+This project is used internally for may ball and Robinson College Boat Club and is governed by their respective privacy policies.

 # Usage